agregory999/oci-policy-analysis/README.md

 **NOTE** If you already have read access to policies, compartments, and domains, you should be good to go.

 In a new tenancy or a tenancy where you are not sure about changing existing permissions, you can have a user created for yourself by the admin, and then have them create a Group and add you (and others).
 Suppose this group is called `PolicyAuditorGroup`.
-Then add a policy called `PolicyAnalysisPolicy` in the tenancy root, where the only statement is what is above.
+Then add a policy called `PolicyAnalysisPolicy` in the tenancy root, where the only statements are what is above.

 If you plan to use Instance Principal via an OCI Compute Instance you run the tool from, you must have that instance part of a dynamic group.
 For example, create a Dynamic Group in the Default Identity Domain called `PolicyAnalysisDynamicGroup`, defined by a matching rule `instance.id = 'your instance ocid'`.
 Then, define your `PolicyAnalysisPolicy` like this:

 ```
 allow dynamic-group 'Default'/'PolicyAnalysisDynamicGroup' to {POLICY_READ, COMPARTMENT_INSPECT, DOMAIN_INSPECT, DYNAMIC_GROUP_INSPECT, GROUP_INSPECT, USER_INSPECT} in tenancy
+allow dynamic-group 'Default'/'PolicyAnalysisDynamicGroup' to use generative-ai-family in tenancy
 ```

 Once created, download the tool or clone the repository from your OCI instance and give it a try.

-### TKInter / TTKBootstrap Configuration
+### TKInter / TTKBootstrap / Deepdiff / Markdown / MCP

 Only required for locally running the scripts.

    - TKInter for UI - Detailed information is maintained here: [Python TKInter](https://docs.python.org/3/library/tkinter.html#)
    - Both `deepdiff` and `ttkbootstrap` are in addition to the core TKInter installation and are installed via PIP.
    - TTKBootstrap improves the look and feel of TKInter applications.
 Many of the widgets (ie dropdowns) are based on TTKBootstrap.
 More on that here: [TTKBootstrap](https://ttkbootstrap.readthedocs.io/en/latest/)
+   - MCP and FastMCP are required in order to run the MCP server

 ## Installation